Try the Free RSVP Reading Test

 What is Rapid Serial Visual Presentation?

 Rapid Serial Visual Presentation (RSVP) is a reading technique that displays words one at a time in a fixed location on your screen.
 Instead of moving your eyes across lines of text, words appear sequentially in the same spot, eliminating eye movement and allowing your brain to process information more efficiently.
-RSVP can help you read 2-3x faster than traditional reading while maintaining comprehension.
+RSVP can help you read 2–3x faster than traditional reading while maintaining strong comprehension.

 If you've ever tried to read faster, you've probably encountered the term "RSVP" in speed reading apps and tools.
 But what exactly is RSVP reading technology, and how does it help you read faster while maintaining comprehension?